cettia/asity/1.0.0-Beta1/index.md

 <li><a href="https://github.com/cettia/cettia-examples/tree/master/archetype/cettia-java-server/platform/vertx2">Vert.x 2</a></li>
 </ul>

 It's not the end.
 Some platform, A, is based on the other platform, B, and allows to deal with the underlying platform, B, so that if a bridge for B is available, without creating an additional bridge for A, it's possible to run application on A through B. For example, applications written in Spring MVC platform or JAX-RS platform can run on Servlet platform.
+See the following examples.

 <ul class="menu">
 <li><a href="https://github.com/cettia/cettia-examples/tree/master/archetype/cettia-java-server/platform-on-platform/jaxrs2-atmosphere2">JAX-RS 2 on Atmosphere 2</a></li>